Koljisae/telebot_calculator/README.md

 **Useful сommands for using and сreating a сontainer:**
 1. Open **terminal** in directory with `yml` file.
 2. Write `docker-compose up -d --build` command in **terminal**.
-3. Check container availability `docker-compose ps -a`
+3. Check container availability `docker-compose ps -a`.
 4. `docker-compose start SERVICE_NAME` to start programm.
 5. `docker-compose stop SERVICE_NAME` to stop programm.
 6. `docker-compose logs SERVICE_NAME` to see logs/errors.